Sabrinas Organizing

 This section includes traditions you can do with food.

 • We love to bake around the holidays.
-We like to Bake cookies while listening to Christmas music.
-Create cookie platters (Affiliate Link) for family and friends.
+We like to bake cookies while listening to Christmas music.
+Create cookie platters (affiliate) for family and friends.

 • Create a hot chocolate bar and watch a holiday movie.